GiorgioVoto98/hanabi-project/README.md

 #### 1. Play

 The agent computes the probability of its hand by taking the remaining cards and the hint given from the other players on its cards.
-Based on this probabilities, he can choose to play if
+Based on these probabilities, he can choose to play if
 - The game has 3 storm tokens left and the probability of be a good card is greater or equal than 0.6
 - The game has 2 storm tokens left and the probability of be a good card is greater or equal than 0.7
 - The game has 1 storm tokens left and the probability of be a good card is greater or equal than 0.9